 - Bake for 45-50 minutes or until tender and a fork easily pierces the skin.

-- Remove the pan from the oven, and let the pumpkin cool for 15-20 minutes, then scoop out the flesh and discard the skin.
+- Remove the pan from the oven, and let the squash cool for 15-20 minutes, then scoop out the flesh and discard the skin.

 - If turning into purée, place the pumpkin flesh into a high-speed blender or food processor and blend until creamy and smooth.

-- Covered and refrigerate up to 1 week, or freeze for 1 month.
+- Covered and refrigerate for up to 1 week, or freeze for 1 month.